A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Introduction

-Finally, in the convex case Nesterov proved in \cite{Nes:19} a remarkable result which states that an appropriately regularized Taylor approximation of a convex function is a convex multivariate polynomial. \begin{lemma} \cite{Nes:19} Assume $\psi$ convex and $p>2$ differentiable function having the $p$ derivative Lipschitz with constant $L_p^f$.
+Finally, in the convex case Nesterov proved in \cite{Nes:19} a remarkable result which states that an appropriately regularized Taylor approximation of a convex function is a convex multivariate polynomial. \begin{lemma} \cite{Nes:19} Assume $\psi$ convex and $p>2$ differentiable function having the $p$ derivative Lipschitz continuous with constant $L_p^\psi$ on $\Eb$.
 Then, the regularized Taylor approximation:

-is also a convex function in $y$ provided that $M_p \geq pL_p^{\psi}$. \end{lemma} As discussed in the introduction section, in higher-order tensor methods one usually needs to minimize at each iteration a regularized higher-order Taylor approximation.
-Thus, for the convex case, we dispose of a large number of powerful methods \cite{CarGou:11, CarDuc:16, GraNes:19sub, Nes:19Inxt} for finding the solution of the corresponding subproblem from each iteration.
-Further, let us introduce the class of uniformly convex functions \cite{Nes:19Inxt,NesPol:06} which will play a key role in the local convergence analysis of our algorithm in the convex settings.
-We denote $\bar{\mathbb{R}} = \mathbb{R} \cup \{\infty\}$ and for a given proper function $\psi : \Eb \to \bar{\mathbb{R}}$ its domain is $\text{dom} \, \psi = \{x \in \Eb: \psi(x) < \infty\}$.
+is also a convex function w.r.t. $y$, provided that $M_p \geq pL_p^{\psi}$, i.e., we have $\nabla^2_y g(y;x) - \nabla^2 \psi(y) \succeq 0$ for all $y \in \Eb$. \end{lemma} As discussed in introduction, in higher-order methods one usually needs to minimize at each iteration a regularized higher-order Taylor approximation.
+Therefore, when minimizing convex functions with higher-order algorithms one can use a large number of powerful methods from convex optimization for solving the subproblem \cite{CarGou:11, CarDuc:16, GraNes:19sub, Nes:19Inxt}.
+Further, let us introduce the class of uniformly convex functions \cite{Nes:19Inxt,NesPol:06} which will play a key role in proving the superlinear convergence of the iterates of our algorithm.